afoley587/scalably-sync/README.md

 Are you absolutely fed up with all of these different CLIs, syncing tools, and complex configurations?
-I love RSync, but I don't to have to manage RSync for some parts of my system and then use something like the AWS cli for another part of my system!
+I love RSync, but I don't want to have to manage RSync for some parts of my system and then use something like the AWS cli for another part of my system!
 What if I'm multi-cloud?
 Do I need to maintain separate scripts for each cloud, on prem servers, google drives, and more?

-If only there was one tool that could do it all... enter [rclone]()!
-[Rclone]() is one of my favorite syncing utilities because it's:
+If only there was one tool that could do it all... enter [rclone](https://rclone.org/)!
+[Rclone](https://rclone.org/) is one of my favorite syncing utilities because it's:

 * fast